Apiquet/DeepLearningFrameworkFromScratchCpp/README.md

 Extract downloaded zip file

-Copy the folder Eigen contained in extracted folder (eigen-version/Eigen) to DeepLearningFrameworkFromScratchCpp/include/
+Copy the folder Eigen/ contained in extracted folder (eigen-version/Eigen) to DeepLearningFrameworkFromScratchCpp/include/

-### How to run a training
+### How to run test training

 The file tests/main.cpp contains an example of implementation of a neural network with the developed library.
 The model learns to classify 2D data points into 2 classes (inside / outside a circle).